How to Choose the Right Meeting Cadence for Your Team

 This is especially true when working in a fast-paced working environment because you’ll need to ensure you’re making the most out of your meetings.

-This is when knowing the purpose of the meeting, having a meeting agenda, and scheduling the right meeting cadence can make a significant difference for your team.
+This is when knowing the purpose of the meeting, having a meeting agenda, and scheduling the right meeting cadence can significantly benefit your team.

-In this article, you’ll learn what a meeting cadence is, how often to schedule meetings, and meeting management tools you can use to keep your meetings to a minimum and your remote teams updated at all times.
+In this article, you’ll learn what a good meeting cadence is, how often to schedule meetings, and meeting management tools you can use to keep your meetings to a minimum and your team updated at all times.

 We’ve also added a few tips and suggestions to help you determine what works best for your team, along with meeting templates to structure your calls and make them as productive as possible.

-A meeting cadence simply refers to how often a meeting is held.
+A meeting cadence simply refers to the meeting rhythm, or how often a meeting is held.

 For example, if you and a direct report check in every Friday morning, that’s a weekly meeting cadence.
-If you have a request to meet every other month, that’s a bimonthly cadence.
+If you have a request to meet every other month, that’s a bimonthly meeting schedule.

-For remote teams, this can be more difficult to navigate.
-The challenge for every company is how frequently meetings should take place.
-In an increasingly distributed workforce, face-to-face Zoom calls have seemed to replace a lot of in-person meetings and sometimes become the only interaction you’ll have with your team.
+This can be more difficult for remote teams.
+Every company faces a challenge regarding how frequently meetings should take place.
+In an increasingly distributed workforce, face-to-face Zoom calls have seemed to replace many in-person meetings and sometimes become the only interaction with your team.

-So, how do you balance your schedule and find the right meeting cadence for your remote teams?
+So, how do you balance your schedule and find the right meeting cadence for your team?

 Let’s find out.